Personally Identifiable Information

 To personalise your experience and to allow us to deliver the type of content and product offerings in which you are most interested.

 To respond to your query, question or comment.

 To send you newsletters via Mail Chimp, providing information and updates on our products.

 To administer additional features on the website.

 To set up ticket holders on the The Ticket system (please note we share ticket holders’ basic details with them in order to facilitate this).

 To issue ticket holders with tickets to events, including both purchased and complimentary tickets to musicians, artists, etc (please note we share ticket holders’ basic details with ticket platform One Stage Store in order to facilitate this).

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive information you supply is encrypted via Secure Socket Layer (SSL) technology.

 All credit card transactions are processed through a gateway provider (Stripe) and are not stored or processed on our servers.
 We never actually see or hold on to your credit card information.

-To run a successful event, we currently share ticket holders’ basic details with ticket platform The Ticket Booth GDPR compliant, and understand the importance in holding and using people’s personal information with safety, security and respect.
+To run a successful event, we currently share ticket holders’ basic details with ticket platform on One Stage Cloud Services GDPR compliant, and understand the importance in holding and using people’s personal information with safety, security and respect

 Please see our Cookies policy.